Overall Score 7.0 Represents average audio ecosystem compatibility score.

 more than that of JBL Wave Buds by 2 hours

 .
 Every time you recharge your device, they get a little less playing time.
-The effect is not noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.
+The effect is barely noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.

-The battery life of the charging case is given by the vendor, and the JBL Wave Buds's case has a full charge of 24 hours.
-A charging case with more battery hours allows you to recharge your earbuds on the go multiple times before having to recharge the case itself.
+The battery life of the charging case is given by the vendor, and the JBL Wave Buds's case is said to have a charge of 24 hours.
+A charging case with more battery hours allows you to recharge your earbuds on the go many times before recharging the case itself.

 JBL Tour Pro 2's charging case has a battery life of 30 hours,